Nickelodeon: Nicktoons

-Nicktoons is a pay television network that launched on May 1, 2002, as Nicktoons TV; it was renamed Nicktoons in May 2003 and rebranded as Nicktoons Network in 2005 before reverting to its previous name in September 2009.
+Nicktoons is a pay television network that launched on May 1, 2002, as Nicktoons TV; it was renamed Nicktoons in April 2003, and rebranded as Nicktoons Network in September 2005, before reverting to its previous name in September 2009.
 The network airs a mix of newer live-action and animated shows from Nickelodeon such as Henry Danger, The Fairly OddParents, The Loud House, SpongeBob SquarePants, and Teenage Mutant Ninja Turtles alongside original series airing exclusively on Nicktoons.

 TeenNick

 TeenNick is a pay television network that is aimed at adolescents and young adults, named after the TEENick block that aired on Nickelodeon from March 2001 to February 2009.
 The channel merged programming from the TEENick block with The N, a former block on Noggin.
-Although TeenNick has more relaxed program standards than the other Nickelodeon channels (save for Nick at Nite and the NickMom block on Nick Jr.) – allowing for moderate profanity, suggestive dialogue and some violent content – the network has shifted its lineup almost exclusively towards current and former Nickelodeon series (including some that are burned off due to low ratings on the flagship channel) that have stricter content standards.
+Although TeenNick has more relaxed program standards than the other Nickelodeon channels (save for Nick at Nite and the former NickMom block on Nick Jr.), allowing for moderate profanity, suggestive dialogue and some violent content, the network has shifted its lineup almost exclusively towards current and former Nickelodeon series (including some that are burned off due to low ratings on the flagship channel) that have stricter content standards.
 It also airs some acquired sitcoms and drama series.

 NickMusic

-NickMusic is a pay television network in the United States mainly featuring music video and music-related programming from younger pop artists that appeal to Nickelodeon's target audience.
+NickMusic is a pay television network in the United States featuring music videos from artists appealing to Nickelodeon's target audience.
 It launched on the channel space formerly held by MTV Hits on September 9, 2016.

+Like its sibling music video-only networks BET Jams, BET Soul, and CMT Music, NickMusic is based on an automated "wheel" schedule that was introduced during the early years of MTV2.
+A new loop starts at 6 a.m.
+Eastern Time, and is then repeated at 2 p.m. and 10 p.m.
+Lyric videos are sometimes substituted due to content concerns with the artist's actual music video.

+The network launched on May 1, 2002, as MTV Hits, with its programming composed entirely of music videos.
+As with MTV Jams, the network was named for a daily program on MTV; in this case, MTV Hits, which was that network's main pop music video program.
+The network composed of current hit music videos, along with a few older videos from earlier in the year, as well as a few from the late 1990s.
+As both MTV Hits and NickMusic, the network has maintained a commercial-free format, other than internal promotions for Nickelodeon or MTV and MTV-branded properties.

+The network has no individual or original programs; TeenNick Top 10, a program shared with TeenNick, was cancelled in mid-2018.
+In electronic program listings, the titles of each "block" merely delineate an hour in those listings and outside those titles denoting video theming, have no on-air mention.
+The network's specific theming to younger pop artists has also been underplayed as of 2024, due to various cuts at Paramount Global and the network's complete disassociation from further developing "triple threat" stars due to personnel and industry changes.